smithb16/cad101/chapters/t-connector.md

 Identifying critical dimensions is often the easy part of defining the constraints.
 The more challenging part is incorporating those constraints into our parts, and we'll take that on in Section~\ref{section:sketching-the-constraints}.

+#### Download the Part

-Before we leave, let's download the 3-D \solidworks file from McMaster.
+Before we leavee the McMaster pag, let's download the 3-D \solidworks file from McMaster.
 One of the most powerful aspects of McMaster is the depth of their CAD files, from [screws](https://www.mcmaster.com/91251A190/) to [saws](https://www.mcmaster.com/7159K21/) to [speed limit signs](https://www.mcmaster.com/5940T42/).

 ### Sketching the Constraints
 \label{sec:bracket-sketching-constraints}